Driving the Scenic Road to Mount Cook

 Road Photos

 When driving to Mount Cook you’ll notice people parking by the side of the road and taking photos.
 It’s a relatively safe thing to do as you can usually see way off into the distance, Obviously be careful though.
-It’s a great place to take photos, especially when there’s some snow around.
+It’s a great place to take photos, especially when there’s lots of snow around.

 Hooker Valley / Tasman Valley